ampproject/amp.dev/pages/content/amp-dev/documentation/courses/teachers.md

 - Chrome browser, ideally, so that the AMP Validator extension can be used

-- We use the online editor Glitch.
+- The course uses the online editor Glitch.
 No IDE or local web server is required!

-### Course materials

-The course consists of a series of hands-on codelabs, most of which step you through the process of creating an AMP page for an imaginary shop.
-You can complete the codelabs in any order, but the more advanced codelabs build on the fundamentals covered in the earlier codelabs.

-You can download course and decks as PDF from here:

-<a href="#" class="ap-a-btn">{{ _('Download') }}</a>

-Also, you can find the starting Glitch repository [here](https://glitch.com/~enshrined-eyebrow).

-### Ideal Students:
+### Certification

-New web developers and experienced developers alike.
-This course is for those who want to create websites as well as for those looking to use AMP to build more performant sites.
+If you are interested in our certification program, please <a href="mailto:morsssss@ampproject.org">get in touch.</a>